 - Ideal For: Families, retirees, beach enthusiasts

-Bari is a busy port city with a charming old town and a growing expat community.
-Its location on the Adriatic Sea offers beautiful coastal views and access to beaches.
-The city has a relaxed atmosphere blending modern and traditional Italian lifestyles.
+Bari is a busy port city with a charming old town full of historical charm and a growing expat community.
+It sits on the Adriatic Sea, offering beautiful coastal views and access to beaches.
+The city has a relaxed and peaceful atmosphere, mixing modern life with traditional Italian culture found in small towns nearby.

-The estimated monthly costs for a family of four are approximately €2,875, excluding rent, while a single person’s estimated monthly costs are around €1,270, excluding rent.
-Housing is affordable, with a one-bedroom apartment in the city center averaging around €500 per month.
+The estimated monthly cost for a family of four is about €2,875, excluding rent.
+For a single person, it is around €1,270, and rent is also excluded.
+Housing is affordable, with a one-bedroom apartment in the city center costing about €500 per month.

-The city’s Old Town (Bari Vecchia) is a maze of narrow alleys lined with traditional bakeries, medieval churches, and vibrant piazzas.
-Its waterfront promenade offers scenic views of the Adriatic Sea, while modern shopping districts and universities attract young professionals and students.
-Bari is also known for its lively festivals, seafood cuisine, and strong regional traditions.
+Bari’s Old Town, called Bari Vecchia, is full of narrow streets with traditional bakeries, medieval churches, and lively squares.
+The waterfront promenade offers great views of the Adriatic Sea.
+Modern shopping areas and universities attract young professionals and students.
+Bari is also famous for its lively festivals, seafood dishes, and strong local traditions.

 - Population: ~150,000